-We must make an effort to not only know Christ's teaching but to also walk in obedience to what we learn.
-The Lord says that this is the proof that you are a Christian; that you obey what Jesus taught.
-He is looking for God lovers.
-Those who are in a love relationship with Jesus Christ are those who obey His teaching, not only when men's eyes are on you, but also when nobody's eyes are on you but God's alone.
-The more you are obedient to the Spirit at a heart level, the more of the Spirit's power will flow through you.
-To walk in step with the Spirit (Galatians 5:16-18) is to live in such a way that you agree with the Holy Spirit in walking out our lives in Him.
-Like an army battalion marching, we need to keep close to one another and keep in step as we march in tune to the Spirit.
-When you get out of step with the Holy Spirit, be quick to repent and change your attitude and actions so that you can quickly get back in step with Him and walk in His ways.
-If you keep yourself in step with the Word of God and the Spirit of God, the presence of God will be with you and in you.
-The Spirit's presence will be apparent to those around you.
+We must make an effort to know Christ's teaching and walk in obedience to what we learn.
+The Lord says that this is proof that you are a Christian, i.e., you obey what Jesus taught.
+He is looking for God-lovers.
+Those in a love relationship with Jesus Christ follow His teaching, not only when men's eyes are on them but also when nobody's eyes are on them but God's alone.
+The more you are obedient to the Spirit at a heart level, the more the Spirit's power will flow through you.
+Paul calls it keeping in step with the Spirit: "Since we live by the Spirit, let us keep in step with the Spirit" (Galatians 5:16-18).

+What he's talking about is for the believers in Christ to live in such a way that they walk in obedience to the Word of God and the impulses of the Holy Spirit.
+Like an army battalion marching, we must keep close to one another and keep in step as we march in tune with the Spirit's leading and guiding.
+When we get out of step with the Holy Spirit, we should be quick to repent and change our attitudes and actions so that we can quickly get back in step with Him and walk in His ways.
+If we keep ourselves in step with the Word of God and the Spirit of God, the presence of God will be with us and in us.
+The Spirit's presence will be apparent to those around us.

-&lt;sup>2 R. T. Kendall, The Sensitivity of the Spirit, Published by Charisma House, Lake Mary, Florida.
+&lt;sup>3 R. T. Kendall.
+The Sensitivity of the Spirit.
+Published by Charisma House, Lake Mary, Florida.
 2002.
 Page 26.